-The interior of Sagrada Familia is one of the most fascinating representations of Gaudi's creativity.
-The arrangement of the columns, naves and asps create an illusion of gradually increasing space among the spectator on immediately entering the church.
+The interior of Sagrada Familia is one of the most fascinating representations of Gaudi’s creativity.
+The arrangement of the columns, naves, and asps creates an illusion of gradually increasing space among the spectator on immediately entering the church.
 Although built on the lines of a traditional Roman Cross, there are clear Cubist and Art Nouveau influences in the overt geometrical layout of the space.
-Of particular interests are the ever changing surfaces of the columns, starting from a rectangular base, and then evolving into octagonal columns giving rise to a 16 sided form eventually culminating in a circle.
+Of particular interests are the ever-changing surfaces of the columns, starting from a rectangular base, and then evolving into octagonal columns giving rise to a 16 sided form eventually culminating in a circle.
 Similar geometric experimentations can be seen at various parts of the church, including the structure above the Glory faí§ade.
-A strong influence of the liturgy can also be seen at various parts of the church.
+A strong influence of the liturgy can also be seen in various parts of the church.

 Do not forget to visit the Gaudi Museum in the church during your visit.
-It beautifully documents the various phases of the development of the church, including original sketches, models and plans by Gaudi himself.
-Although much was destroyed in 1936, much have been revived and restored.
+It beautifully documents the various phases of the development of the church, including original sketches, models, and plans by Gaudi himself.
+Although much was destroyed in 1936, much has been revived and restored.

 Accommodation in Barcelona

 Being one of the top tourist attractions in Barcelona, the church can easily be accessed from all parts of the city.
 As a result, you can opt for accommodation anywhere and still approach the church with comparative ease.
-Barcelona has a large number of hotels: luxury and budget, BnBs, inns and hostels.
+Barcelona has a large number of hotels: luxury and budget, BnBs, inns, and hostels.
 You will find something catering to all ranges of budget.
-Some of the most popular hotels and inns in Barcelona include Hotel Cram, Husa Meson Castilla and Acevi Hotel.
+Some of the most popular hotels and inns in Barcelona include Hotel Cram, Husa Meson Castilla, and Ace Hotel.
 You can also check out Hostal Gat Raval, Hostal Gat Xino and Sercotel Hotel.